quantapix/qalugo/qalugo/xcontent/docs/components/modal.md

         <button type="button" class="btn-close" data-bs-dismiss="modal" aria-label="Close"></button>
       </div>
       <div class="modal-body">
         <p>This is some placeholder content to show the scrolling behavior for modals.
 We use repeated line breaks to demonstrate how content can exceed minimum inner height, thereby showing inner scrolling.
-When content becomes longer than the prefedined max-height of modal, content will be cropped and scrollable within the modal.</p>
+When content becomes longer than the predefined max-height of modal, content will be cropped and scrollable within the modal.</p>
         <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
         <p>This content should appear at the bottom after you scroll.</p>
       </div>